AlfredoZermini/Speech_separation/README.md

 a)Run prepare_input_mask.py to generate the training and testing sets.
 Set the correct parameters first for the training and then the testing features.

 b)Run main_mask.py to run the training of the neural network.

+     python main_mask.py B_format train 12BB01 ['theta','MV'] '' ''

 A DNN, CNN or RNN can be selected by importing the correct .py. i.e. import train_DNN_mask.py will run a DNN.